Donald Trump

 BiographyDonald John Trump (born June 14, 1946) is an American politician, media personality, and businessman who is the 47th president of the United States.
 A member of the Republican Party, he served as the 45th president from 2017 to 2021.

 In 2023, Trump was found liable in civil cases for sexual abuse and defamation and for business fraud.
-He was found guilty of falsifying business records in 2024, making him the first U.S. president convicted of a felony.
-After winning the 2024 presidential election against then-Vice President Kamala Harris, he was sentenced to a penalty-free discharge, and two felony indictments against him for retention of classified documents and obstruction of the 2020 election were dismissed without prejudice.
+He was found guilty in 34 counts of falsifying business records in 2024, making him the first U.S. president convicted of a felony.
+After winning the 2024 presidential election against Vice President Kamala Harris, he was sentenced to a discharge, and two federal felony indictments against him for retention of classified documents and obstruction of the 2020 election were dismissed without prejudice.

 Trump began his second presidency by initiating mass layoffs of federal workers.
 He imposed tariffs on nearly all countries at the highest level since the Great Depression and signed the One Big Beautiful Bill Act.
-His administration's actions—including targeting of political opponents and civil society, restrictions on transgender rights, deportations of immigrants, and extensive use of executive orders—have drawn over 300 lawsuits challenging the legality and constitutionality of the actions.
+His administration's actions—including its targeting of political opponents and civil society, persecution of transgender people, mass deportation of immigrants, and extensive use of executive orders—have drawn over 550 lawsuits challenging their legality.

 Since 2015, Trump's leadership style and political agenda—often referred to as Trumpism—have reshaped the Republican Party's identity.
-Many of his comments and actions have been characterized as racist or misogynistic, and he has made false or misleading statements and promoted conspiracy theories to a degree unprecedented in American politics.
-Trump's actions, especially in his second term, have been described as authoritarian and contributing to democratic backsliding.
+Many of his comments and actions have been characterized as racist or misogynistic.
+He has made many false or misleading statements during his campaigns and presidency, to a degree unprecedented in American politics.
+He promotes conspiracy theories.
+Trump's actions have been described by researchers as authoritarian and contributing to democratic backsliding.
 After his first term, scholars and historians ranked him as one of the worst presidents in American history.

 Biography from the Wikipedia article Donald Trump.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.